The Truth About Being a Yoga Instructor

-My description of my life might delight or deter you, and that’s based on what you value.
-Mine is also only one example of how you can design your own yoga instructor lifestyle.
-Whatever your goals, you’ve got to get clear on what you value before choosing this – or any – career because it’s going to be how you spend a lot of your time and make your money.
-Better to go into it with eyes wide open.
-So, let’s get real.
+My description of my life might delight or deter you.
+But, mine is also just one example of how you can design your own yoga instructor lifestyle.
+And that’s the point: You design it.
+So, you’ll need to get to get clear on what you value before choosing this – or any – career because it’s going to be how you spend a lot of your time and make your money.

 As a Certified Yoga Instructor, you’ll be paid in (at least) three key ways:

-- In money.
-Presuming that you follow a more traditional career initially, expect within your first few years to make about $25-60/class x however many classes you teach, and assume you’l take 2-6 weeks off/year (most yogis do).
-So,
+- Money.
+If you follow a more traditional career, within your first few years you’ll make $50-80/class x however many classes you teach.
+Also, assume you’ll take 6-12 weeks off/year (most yogis do).

-It’s not exactly you rolling up to the curb in your new Ferrari but it ain’t too shabby, and in terms of money earned per time unit ($/hr), you can do pretty well.
-You can also earn back your teacher training investment within your first year (many of us can’t say the same of our university or college training!).
-Beyond weekly classes, you can earn income through myriad means like selling products, being an expert in fitness sectors, or creating courses/workshops/retreats/events.
+Beyond weekly classes, you can make money selling products, being an expert in fitness sectors, or creating courses/workshops/retreats/events.
 If you approach this career as a full-time gig, you can break into six figures.
-It’s not common, but it’s doable if you’ve got the gusto and discipline.
+It’s doable if you’ve got the gusto and discipline.

 The Yoga Instructor Lifestyle

-Teaching yoga as a career is a lifestyle choice that offers you simplicity, time and freedom.
-If you like the idea of having a lot of flexibility and the ability to control your work schedule, to hustle and chill when you want/need it, to travel/study/get the time you want with people you love, and to turn yoga surfing retreats into your new “conventions”, then you’re gonna love this gig.
+Teaching yoga offers you simplicity, time and freedom.
+You have the flexibility and ability to control your work schedule.
+Plus, you can hustle and chill when you want, travel/study/get the time you want with people you love, and turn yoga surfing retreats into your new “conventions”.

 You’re also gonna need to be self-driven, be able to handle the ups and downs of solo-/entrepreneurship, and know how to get what you want.
-With Pranalife Yoga, you have a support structure built in and our community of graduated, certified teachers is second to none.
+With Pranalife Yoga, you have a support structure built in: our community of graduated, certified teachers is second to none.
 Still, that push to get’r done has got to come from you.
-If the mantra, “If it’s to be, it’s up to me” resonates with you, you’re very likely exactly where you should be right now.
-Keep reading.
+If the mantra, “If it’s to be, it’s up to me” resonates with you, you’re exactly where you should be right now.

-With Pranalife Yoga training in particular, you’re able to design your lifestyle to include creativity, evolution, and independence.
+With Pranalife Yoga training, you can design your lifestyle to include creativity, evolution, and independence.
 You won’t be confined to a static set of postures, or to teaching only one style of yoga in one kind of studio.
 With our training, you’ll get the tools for lifelong growth – on your mat, in your classes, tailored to your style, and supporting your career.

 Is it for You?